paulinho-16/MEIC-DS/wiki/sprint_log.md

 * A first version of the genetic algorithm with a satisfactory result was achieved

-* Motivation remained high withing the group and class.
+* Motivation remained high within the group and class.

 #### Meh Topics

 * The overlap between groups dilemma started to show up.

-* Web side development issues were ambigous and progression was slow.
-The task of visualization shouldn't be our responsability, but it wasn't ready any sort of visualization that could be integrated from team 3.
+* Web site development issues were ambiguous and progression was slow.
+The task of visualization shouldn't be our responsibility, but it wasn't ready any sort of visualization that could be integrated from team 3.

 * Using Docker development wasn't easy to implement at 100%.

 #### Topics to work on

-* Mockups revealed useless, since there wasn't no time to separate the tasks of layout desingning and code.
+* Mockups revealed useless since there was no time to separate the tasks of layout designing and code.
 * Unit Testing of the many components of our project.
 * Better communication between groups.

+### What to do Next
+* Connect the front end with the optimization service.
+* Integrate unit testing in several components.
+* Create more mock data to support genetic development.